Arvind-r2003/Let-s-Meet/README.md

-# TeamUp
+# Let's Meet
-TeamUp - A MERN Stack Chat and Video Conferencing Application.
+Let's Meet - A MERN Stack Chat and Video Conferencing Application.
 The application is built using WebRTC Library.
 Socket.io is used to establish real-time communication between the users.
 In addition to the MongoDB database, the app uses Redis-server DB as well, which is responsible for the storage of the meeting sessions data.

 ## Tech Stack 💻